 For beginners, and enthusiasts hoping to get into stock photography, this data is invaluable if you want to learn the scope of the stock photography industry in a limited amount of time.
 You can find out what cameras are used more often and what settings are optimal for images that are sold more often.

-And the winner for the best camera for stock photography is:
+The winner for the best camera for stock photography is:

 Whether you’re a beginner, or a professional looking to switch up your camera, here’s an interesting fact about the best gear for stock photography in our library.
 Canon wins!
 Almost 38% of all images in our library are taken with a Canon, and the most popular camera is Canon EOS 5D Mark 2.